Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Standing assumptions on the kernel

 and we assume that

-This assumption will imply that sets with $C^{1,1}$ compact boundary have finite curvature, see Proposition \ref{stm:imbert}.
+This will imply that sets with $C^{1,1}$ compact boundary have finite curvature, see Proposition \ref{stm:imbert}.
 We stress that we make no isotropy hypothesis on $K$; still, we have to suppose some control on the mass of $K$ in $Q_\lambda(e)$, uniformly in $e$.
-We assume then that for all $\lambda>0$ there exists $a_\lambda>0$ such that for all $e \in \mathbb{S}^{d-1}$
+We therefore suppose that for all $\lambda>0$ there exists $a_\lambda>0$ such that for all $e \in \mathbb{S}^{d-1}$

 In addition, we require that there exist $a_0,b_0>0$ such that for all $e \in \mathbb{S}^{d-1}$